Leave a Message

 Reviewing the Inspection Report

-After the inspection, the buyer receives a detailed report outlining the home’s condition.
-This report includes photographs, descriptions of findings, and recommendations.
-While most homes—even new ones—will have some issues, the key is identifying major problems, such as foundation cracks, roof leaks, or electrical hazards.
-In Avon’s market, where many homes are move-in ready, buyers often use the report to negotiate repair credits or price reductions rather than walking away.
+After the inspection, the buyer receives a detailed report outlining the home's condition, including photographs, descriptions of findings, and recommendations.
+While most homes, even new ones, will have some issues, the key is identifying major problems such as foundation cracks, roof leaks, or electrical hazards.
+In Avon's market, where many homes are move-in ready, buyers often use the report to negotiate repair credits or price reductions rather than walking away.

 Negotiating Repairs or Credits

 Once the report is reviewed, the buyer can submit a formal request for repairs or monetary credits.
-Indiana’s Purchase Agreement allows buyers to ask for fixes to “defective” items—those that impair the property’s use, safety, or value.
+Indiana's Purchase Agreement allows buyers to ask for fixes to defective items, meaning those that impair the property's use, safety, or value.
 This might include broken furnaces, plumbing leaks, or roof damage.
-In Avon, Indiana, it's common for sellers to offer repair allowances rather than performing the repairs themselves, especially in competitive markets where multiple offers are the norm.
+In Avon, it is common for sellers to offer repair allowances rather than performing the repairs themselves, especially in competitive markets where multiple offers are the norm.

 Inspection for New Construction